 Costco in Northern California recently carried this superb peated malt from Islay for $52.
 While its popularity means you’re more likely to see inflated prices in the $70 range, you may uncover some deals with a little hunting.
 Lagavulin is known for unequaled balance in peat smoke and sweet malt, with elegant wood aging to top it off.
 If you know someone who likes smoky peated whiskies from Islay, then you know someone who loves Lagavulin.

 A Scotch book such as Michael Jackson’s (no, not that one) seminal Michael Jackson’s Complete Guide to Single Malt Scotch is another great gift, as is a set of Glencairn Whisky Glasses.
-If you’re gifting bourbon, I like to gift a bottle with a pair of simple, inexpensive rocks (double or old fashioned) glasses since that’s how I drink rye and bourbon.
+Personally, I like to gift a bottle of bourbon or rye with a pair of simple, inexpensive rocks (double or old fashioned) glasses for making Old Fashioneds.